FACK1/Hebron-Dress/README.md

-# HebronDress
+# Hebron Dress
 ### About:
-our website allows the user to buy or rent dresses  .
+   Our website allows the user to buy or rent dresses.

+# Naming Confing:
+ - Variables and files: camelCase

 # Team Member: